-Horizons curriculum is a Christian based workbook program that everything you need to help your child master concepts through the process of introduction, review, and reinforcement.
+Horizons curriculum is a Christian based workbook program that has everything you need to help your child master concepts through the process of introduction, review, and reinforcement.
 They have curriculum plans for PreK-12, and they all cover the six core subjects.

 Easy Peasy All-in-One Homeschool

 Easy Peasy is a complete, free online Christian homeschool curriculum; all you need is access to a computer and the internet.
-For those who don’t want there kids on the computer all day, they do have workbooks for sale.
+For those who don’t want their kids on the computer all day, they do have workbooks for sale.

 Evan-Moor offers both courses specific workbooks and curriculum bundles for grades 1–6.
 They offer instruction in the following subject areas: reading, writing, language, spelling, vocabulary, math, science, and social studies.

 The 180 Days of Practice series is designed to walk kids, in grades K-6, through learning language, reading, writing, spelling, science, social studies, and mathematics.
 Each book gives you 180 days of daily activities.

 Brain Quest workbooks are another budget-friendly option for anyone with kids in pre-kindergarten through sixth grade.
 The workbooks have exercises and games in every subject and are a great way to reinforce what they are learning.
 They are designed as an added resource, not to serve as your primary teaching tool.